kyma-project/test-infra/docs/index.md

 [Documentation guidelines](/docs/documentation_guidelines.md) - 1.
 Each repository must contain an automatically updated index page in `docs` directory.

+[[#Overview](/prow/scripts/resources/README.md) - The folder contains files that are directly used by Prow pipeline scripts.](/docs/index-1.md) - [Cluster](/prow/workload-cluster/README.md) - This folder contains configuration files for the Prow workload.
+This configuration is used during cluster provisioning.

 [Docs](/docs/prow/README.md) - The folder contains documents that provide an insight into Prow configuration, development, and testing.

 [Authorization](/docs/prow/authorization.md) - To deploy a Prow cluster, configure the following service accounts in the GCP project you own.